Sunday, May 31, 2015

 Cheap Wristwatch Review: YouYouPifa Best Birthday Watch Dress Watch

 Have you ever wondered what the very cheap Chinese watches sold on Amazon are like?
 I have.
-There are many attractive looking watches on Amazon that are sold through advertisements like this one:
+There are many attractive looking watches on Amazon that are sold at very low prices.
+For less than $5, you could get a watch that (on the Internet) looked much like more expensive watches from the exciting startup watch company MVMT.

 I've often wondered if companies were selling us cheap watches for hundreds of dollars so I had to check it out.
 I placed an order for the YouYouPifa Best Birthday Gift watch.
 Would my watch be the equivalent of an MVMT or, at least, a typical Target or Walmart commodity quartz watch.
 I had to know!